Supporting Educational Needs – Information Report 2018/19

 You can read it here:

-We also use the data from PIRA and PUMA assessments which are collated on Target Tracker, plus informal tests that are done throughout the year.
-In this way we are able to identify those children who might be at risk of falling behind and can put in the appropriate interventions.
-For our Foundation Stage pupils (Nursery and Reception) we look at data that tracks progress towards the Early Learning Goals.
+We also use the data from the PIRA and PUMA assessments which is collated on Target Tracker and informal tests done throughout the year to see whether children are at risk of falling behind.
+In the Foundation Stage we look at data that tracks progress towards the Early Learning Goals.
+We also use information from parents if they have developmental concerns.

 How do we work with parents and children/young people?